vishnya/so_text/README.md

  - Add a column based on similarity.
-Cluster texts based on embedded similarity, selecting the threshold by hand so that it appears that most of the documents in each cluster are duplicates of each other.
-Now, for each cluster of texts, choose one text at random at put a `1`.
-The obvious disadvantage of this approach is that we cannot typically manually inspect each cluster to see that it only contains duplicates, so this is equally ad hoc as the decision layer before, and in my opinion is a worse approach because by including this as a feature we are reducing the
+Cluster texts based on embedded similarity, selecting the threshold by hand so that it appears that the documents in each cluster are duplicates of each other.
+Now, for each cluster of texts, choose one text at random at put a `0` to indicate an original and mark the rest as `1` to indicate rejection based on duplication.
+One disadvantage of this approach is that we cannot typically manually inspect each cluster to see that it only contains duplicates, so this is equally ad hoc as the decision layer before, and in my opinion is a worse approach because by including this as a feature we are reducing the